 There are many different reasons to consider a rebrand.
 The most common involve a shift in operational conditions such as a recent merger, acquisition, product launch, or entry into a new market.
 But a rebrand may also be triggered by new leadership looking to reposition the company for long-term growth.
 In short, the reason for rebranding is usually pretty significant and straight-forward, but there is something more to consider—is your organization rebrand ready?

-If your company is considering a rebrand in 2021, look at the following checkpoints to ensure you’re truly ready to take on the challenge:
+If your company is considering a rebrand, look at the following checkpoints to ensure you’re truly ready to take on the challenge:

 #1 Why now?